DanielSlater/PyGamePlayer/README.md

 Import this project and whatever PyGame game you want to train against into your working area.
 A bunch of PyGame games can be found here http://www.pygame.org/projects/6 or alternatly just use Pong or Tetris that are included with this project.

-The deep_q_pong_player also requires that tensorflow and matplotlib be installed
+exmples/deep_q_pong_player.py also requires that tensorflow and matplotlib be installed

 Example usage for Pong game
 -----------